leechaerimm/leechaerimm/README.md

 Welcome to my GitHub Profile!

-My name is **Chaerim Lee**, an energetic college graduate with a Bachelor in Science from the Univeristy of Maryland 👩‍🎓 Looking for Entry Data Analytics role to cultivate skills and kwowledge.
+My name is **Chaerim Lee**, an energetic college graduate with a Bachelor in Science from the University of Maryland 👩‍🎓 Looking for Entry Data Analytics role to cultivate skills and knowledge.

 ```